agilesolutions/agilesolutions.github.io/presentations/pie.md

 - **Take Initiative:** Volunteer for challenging assignments, lead projects, and take ownership of initiatives.
   - **ME** - Take initiative and gently own the things that you are bringing forward (*at the end you want to get the credits*), be gentle and do not overrun yourself by getting in competition with permanent staff.
 - **Network Effectively:** Actively build a strong professional network within and outside your organization.
 Attend industry events, join relevant associations, and engage with influential professionals.
+  - **ME** - Depends on your role, in BJB I networked a lot with RedHat lead Engineers and Architects out of my role of Solution Architect.
+In case of being a developer on project it is not that easy to network out of the scope of your project and get engaged with other influential permanent staff.
 - **Seek Mentors and Sponsors:** Cultivate relationships with experienced professionals who can guide and advocate for you.
 Mentors provide valuable advice, while sponsors can actively promote your career advancement within the organization.
+  - **ME** - Generally I try to attract attention of management and/or permanent influential permanent staff by presenting new cutting edge technologies and features that might bring structural improvements to the field of operations I am part of.

 ## References
 - [Unlocking Career Success: The P.I.E.
 Method](https://clearmonttech.com/unlocking-career-success-the-p-i-e-method/)